chrisdmacrae/astro-pwa/packages/docs/src/content/docs/en/concepts/forms.md

 ## How do I use forms?

 There are two ways to create a form.
 The first is using the `Form` Astro PWA component to generate a server-rendered form that submits via a standard `POST` request.
-The other is building your own Javascript form using Vanilla JS or a framework component rendered by an [Astro Island](https://docs.astro.build/docs/en/concepts/islands/).
+The other is building your own JavaScript form using Vanilla JS or a framework component rendered by an [Astro Island](https://docs.astro.build/docs/en/concepts/islands/).

 - [Read the guide](/docs/en/guides/building-with-forms) on using the Form component
 - A guide on building with framework components is coming soon